MicrosoftDocs/azure-stack-docs.zh-CN/azure-stack/operator/azure-stack-replace-disk.md

 ---
-title: 更换 Azure Stack 中的物理磁盘 | Microsoft Docs
+title: Replace a physical disk
-description: 概述如何更换 Azure Stack 中的物理磁盘的过程。
+titleSuffix: Azure Stack
+description: Learn how to replace a physical disk in Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs